Skip to main content

 Key takeaways on Airbnb home insurance in Canada

-1. If you're planning on listing your property for short-term rental, you'll need to let your current provider know.
-This can potentially void your contract as not all insurance companies offer Airbnb insurance.
+• If you're planning on listing your property for short-term rental, you'll need to let your current insurance provider know.
+This can potentially void your contract, as not all insurance companies offer Airbnb insurance.

-2. Airbnb automatically provides hosts with some form of protection, but there are still many gaps in coverage you could be responsible for.
+• Airbnb automatically provides hosts with some form of protection, but there are many gaps in that coverage that you could be responsible for.
 Damage protection is capped at $3 million while liability insurance is capped at $1 million.

 Do I need home insurance for my Airbnb in Canada?

-Before you rent out your property, it’s essential to gather home insurance quotes from a few providers making sure they offer this protection.
-Airbnb covers everyone automatically, but there are limits to their coverage.
+Before you rent out your property, it’s essential to gather home insurance quotes from a few providers to make sure they offer this protection.
+Airbnb covers hosts automatically, but there are limits to their coverage.
 If you need access to more money than Airbnb can provide, it’s nice to know you can turn to your provider for the excess.

 What home insurance does Airbnb provide?